16 Styles of Mid Century Modern Fences and Screens

 Midcentury modern MCM irregular grid screen fence made from brightly colored cement board panels

-Another kind of grid, often seen as a freestanding baffle or screen attached to the house, is created by dimensional lumber run vertically with connecting pieces made either of the same lumber or plywood.
-I’ve included an example I found online of a mid-century time capsule house.
-Unfortunately, the realtor didn’t take a close-up of the outside screen, but there is a similar screen in the bathroom and you can see how the panels are inset.
+Another kind of grid, often seen as a freestanding baffle or screen attached to the house, is created by dimensional lumber run vertically with connecting pieces made either of the same lumber or thinner pieces of wood.
 Note how the overall effect is more linear and vertical than the other kinds of grids.
-The panel on top left is symmetrical; the other three are not.
+Two of the panels are symmetrical; the others are not.
+Also take a look at a similar screen used as part of the house facade on the Ray and Betty Pitman house in Kansas.

 Midcentury Modern MCM dimensional lumber screen baffle grid in front of house